 More about Katherine A. Staton: Biography | Experience | Recognition | Speeches / Publications | News

-Ms. Staton is included in the Aviation chapter of Who's Who Legal: Texas for 2007 and 2008.
+Ms. Staton is included in the 2015 edition of the prestigious Chambers USA: America's Leading Lawyers for Business under Transportation: Aviation: Litigation (Nationwide).
+She is also included in the Aviation chapter of Who's Who Legal: Texas for 2007 and 2008.
 She is also included in the Legal Media Group's Guide to the World's Leading Aviation Lawyers 2013.

 More about Katherine A. Staton: Biography | Experience | Involvement | Speeches / Publications | News